datalad-handbook/book/docs/basics/101-120-summary.rst

 Thus, you have glimpsed into the principles and advantages of sharing a dataset with a simple example.

-* To obtain a dataset, one can also use :command:`datalad install` as an alternative to :command:`datalad clone`.
+* To obtain a dataset, one can also use :command:`datalad clone` with a path.
-  By default, potential subdatasets will not be installed right away -- you will have to do :command:`datalad get -n/--no-data`, a plain :command:`datalad install PATH/TO/SUBDATASET`, or specify the ``-r``/``--recursive`` option in the install command (``datalad install -s ../DataLad-101 -r``) with a decent ``-R/--recursion-limit`` choice.
+  Potential subdatasets will not be cloned right away.
+As they are registered in the superdataset, you can do :command:`datalad get -n/--no-data`, or specify the ``-r``/``--recursive`` (``datalad get -n -r <subds>``) with a decent ``-R/--recursion-limit`` choice to clone them afterwards.

-* On a common or share file system, :command:`datalad install` (or :command:`datalad clone` take a path as the ``-s``/``--source`` option.

-* The configuration of the original dataset determines which types of files will have their content available right after installation of the dataset, and which types of files need to be retrieved via :command:`datalad get`: Any file content stored in :term:`Git` will be available right away, while all file content that is ``annexed`` only has small metadata about its availability attached to it.
-The original ``DataLad-101`` dataset used the ``text2git`` configuration template to store text files such as ``notes.txt`` and ``code/list_titles.sh`` in Git -- these files' content is therefore available right after installation.
+* The configuration of the original dataset determines which types of files will have their content available right after cloning the dataset, and which types of files need to be retrieved via :command:`datalad get`: Any file content stored in :term:`Git` will be available right away, while all file content that is ``annexed`` only has small metadata about its availability attached to it.
+The original ``DataLad-101`` dataset used the ``text2git`` configuration template to store text files such as ``notes.txt`` and ``code/list_titles.sh`` in Git -- these files' content is therefore available right after cloning.

 * Annexed content can be retrieved via :command:`datalad get` from the file content sources.